 Coil Spring The Coil Spring fits between brackets and over the archwire to widen spaces between teeth.

 Elastic Ties The Elastic tie or rubber band is the tiny rubber band that fits around the bracket and holds the archwire in place.
 Changing the colors of your elastic ties can give your braces a fresh new look!

 Headgear Tube The headgear tube is a round, hollow attachment where the inner bow of the headgear is inserted.

 Hook A hook is either welded or temporarily attached to the bracket.
 The hook holds the elastic in place.

-Loop in Archwire A loop is created in your archwire to typically close spacing between teeth that has been cause by an extraction.
+Loop in Archwire A loop is created in your archwire that typically closes the spacing between teeth that have been caused by extraction.
 Most archwires do not need loops.